 About Vie Cycle

-Vie Cycle (pronounced /vee/ like the French word for "life") teaches mobile bike maintenance workshops for women+ (folks who identify as female, trans, intersex, queer, non-binary).
+Vie Cycle (pronounced /vee/ like the French word for "life") started out as a mobile bike maintenance workshops for women+ (folks who identify as female, trans, intersex, queer, non-binary).

-The way we see it, bikes make people's lives a little bit better.
+Why did we start with bikes?
+Because bikes make people's lives a little bit better.
 In the early 20th century, bicycles helped to expand women's access to the world.
 You can thank bicycles for women's liberation, changing gender norms and pants.
 On top of all those wonderful things, riding makes people happier, healthier, more self-reliant and contributes to a sustainable life style.
 So how do we keep this cycle of good stuff going?
 We learn about bikes!
 We become empowered to ride more and repair our two-wheeled freedom machines so they can keep rolling.

 The Inspiration for Vie Cycle